 A little boy in a teal coat was making a group of snow people outside of his apartment's fence, but stopped dead when he saw Yolei.
 As she shambled past, his little creations sagged, then collapsed into piles of slush.
 The boy bawled for his mother and tore back inside.
 Yolei didn't pay any attention; she kept shuffling forward, her mind focused on her so-called "friends."

-He ran down the street and disappeared, as did the few others on the street who had heard him.
+He tore down the street, as did the few others on the street who had heard him.
 As she watched their panic, Yolei let her lips curl into a malicious smile.
 That's right, she thought.
 Run.
 Scream.
 Cry.
 When I decide it's time, that's all you can do.

 … … …